WangJianwei1991/SCPDA/Examples/README.md

-## Calling SCPDA via script
+## Examples
-Here are some sample scripts related to article drawing (these drawing functions can also be achieved through the command line).
+Here are some sample scripts that use SCPDA as a toolkit.
+These scripts are mainly used for plotting data related to the article(You can also do this via the command line).
+When executing these scripts, please make sure that the scripts are in the same folder as **SCPDA.py**, **additional_plot_methods.py**, and **venn.py**.
-If users want to write their own scripts to call SCPDA related functions, please read the README file of the **SCPDA Source Code**.